cmuparlay/pbbsbench/docs/index.md

 `./runall -h`.

 ```
-  \-scale    : this runs it on a range of different thread counts up the the number of threads on the machine
+  -scale    : this runs it on a range of different thread counts up the the number of threads on the machine
-  \-small    : runs tests on smaller inputs (calls ./testInput_small instead of ./testInput).
+  -small    : runs tests on smaller inputs (calls ./testInput_small instead of ./testInput).
-  \-par      : only run benchmarks that are parallel (saves time)
+  -par      : only run benchmarks that are parallel (saves time)
-  \-only <name>   : only run a particular benchmark
+  -only <name>   : only run a particular benchmark
+  -notime   : only compile the benchmarks
-  \-nonuma   : don't use numactl
+  -nonuma   : don't use numactl
-  \-nocheck  : don't check correctness of results (saves time)
+  -nocheck  : don't check correctness of results (saves time)
 ```

 For the `-only` option use the path to the implementation, e.g.